Resident Case Submission

 Submission to be a presenter is open to residents in recognized dermatology residency programs from the following US states: Arizona, California, Colorado, Kansas, Montana, New Mexico, Oklahoma, Oregon, Utah, Texas, Washington as well as Western Canada provinces - British Columbia and Alberta.

 Submitted cases should have good teaching value and good clinical slides.
 All Resident Case Presentation submissions must be done online.
 Please note that a case abstract and clinical photos are required as part of the submission, not any potential presentation slides.
 Submissions are limited to one (1) per presenter - please send us your best case!

-The submission deadline is May 12, 2017.
+The submission deadline was May 12, 2017.
 Please note that residents should receive a confirmation email immediately after submission of the case online.
-If this email is not received within 5 minutes of your submission, please contact the PDA at firstname.lastname@example.org.
+If this email is not received within 5 minutes of your submission, please contact the PDA at email@example.com.
 Case presenters will be notified by June 9, 2017.
 Questions?
 Please call the PDA at (888) 388-8815.

 Reimbursement for hotel accommodations and travel expenses with a comprehensive maximum of $500 will be distributed upon submission of proper documentation (i.e. receipts) at the conclusion of the meeting.